wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 ### Conservative stack scanning

-CRuby is, as the name suggests, written in C.  Methods of built-in types and types in C extensions can be implemented in C.  CRuby allows C local variables to hold references to Ruby objects using the `VALUE` type.
-A `VALUE` can be a direct pointer to a heap object, without using any indirection table (like OpenJDK and Lua) or reference counting (like CPython).
-Here comes the problem:
+CRuby is, as the name suggests, written in C.  CRuby implements some Ruby functions using C functions, and may hold references to Ruby objects in C local variables (the `VALUE` type).
+Those are direct pointers to Ruby heap objects, without any indirection tables (like OpenJDK and Lua) or reference counting (like CPython).

-C compilers cannot generate stack maps (the metadata that records "which offsets of a frame contain references").
+Here comes the problem: C compilers cannot generate stack maps (the metadata that records "which offsets of a frame contain references").
 How can the GC find object references on the stack?

 CRuby scans stacks conservatively.
 It assumes that every word on the stack can *potentially* be a reference.
 If a word *happens to* be the address to an